Symbol Invariant of Partition and the Construction: Construction of symbol

 Note that the tables of computational rules of symbols in the $B_n$, $C_n$, and $D_n$ theories are exact in the same pattern.
 We can describe these tables uniformly as follows\footnote{Here, we discuss the contribution to symbol of the odd rows formally.
 We will find that this formal method is reasonable after we introduce the maps $X_S (\ref{XS}), Y_S (\ref{YS})$ in Section 5. }

-We can describe the above table concisely as the following rules. \begin{flushleft} \textbf{ Rules }: Formally, a row in a partition contribute '1' in succession from right to left in the same row of the symbol.
-The contribution of adjoining rows with the different parity occupy the same row of symbol, otherwise occupy the other row.
+We can describe the above table concisely as the following rules. \begin{flushleft} \textbf{ Rules }: Formally, a row of a partition contribute '1' in succession from right to left in the same row of the symbol.
+The contribution of adjoining rows with different parities occupy the same row of symbol, otherwise occupy the other row.
 The number of '1' contributed by even row is one half length of the row.
-The number of '1' contributed by the first odd row of a pairwise patten is one half of the number which is the length of the row plus one.
-The number of '1' contributed by the second odd row of a pairwise patten is one half of the number which is the length of the row minus one.
+The number of '1' contributed by the first odd row of a pairwise rows is one half of the number which is the length of the row plus one.
+The number of '1' contributed by the second odd row of a pairwise rows is one half of the number which is the length of the row minus one.

 \end{flushleft}